LeoKotschenreuther/cryptocoin-tax/README.md

 Copy the file `sample_config.cfg` and name the new version `config.cfg`.
 This is used to handle all the API keys.
 Open the newly created file and put in your actual API keys.

+## Collecting data from all the exchanges

+As of now, the following exchanges are supported:

+* Bittrex
+* Coinbase
+* GDAX
+* Kraken
+* Poloniex

+For most of the exchanges, you just have to create an API key with the proper read authorization.
+However, since Bittrex doesn't support to pull all the transactions, you need to download the transaction history from Bittrex as a csv file.
+Place that file in the `data` directory and specify the exact location in the config file.

 ## Running the program

 You can execute the program with the following command: